Joaquim Barbosa: President

+2018 presidential election

+In 2018, Barbosa joined the Brazilian Socialist Party (PSB) ahead of a potential candidacy in the 2018 presidential election.
+Polling in 2018 by Datafolha had him at 10% of the vote, placing him in third place.
+However, he ultimately chose not to run for president.

 Key positions

 Demonstrates unconditional defense in certain administrative matters.
-[1] It is against the power of the prosecutor to file administrative inquiries, or to preside police investigations.
+It is against the power of the prosecutor to file administrative inquiries, or to preside police investigations.
 It argues that transfer the jurisdiction to hear cases of slave labor for the federal Justice.
 Takes the view that dispatching with lawyers should be an exception, and never a routine, to the ministers of the Supreme.
 Restricts the most of your attention to parts of lawyers, understanding that this liberality of the judge can not lead to inequality.
-The minister's position, however, is criticized by lawyers and the Bar Association of Brazil (OAB), [2] on the grounds that dispatching with the magistrates is a right of lawyers, conferred by Law 8.906 / 94, whose art.
-7, section VIII precepts to be right lawyers, "go directly to the magistrates in the rooms and work offices, regardless of previously scheduled time or another condition, observing the arrival order" [3].The Minister Barbosa says is also against the alleged preferential jurisdiction providing the parties with greater purchasing power ("jump the queue").
+The minister's position, however, is criticized by lawyers and the Bar Association of Brazil (OAB), on the grounds that dispatching with the magistrates is a right of lawyers, conferred by Law 8.906 / 94, whose art.
+7, section VIII precepts to be right lawyers, "go directly to the magistrates in the rooms and work offices, regardless of previously scheduled time or another condition, observing the arrival order".The Minister Barbosa says is also against the alleged preferential jurisdiction providing the parties with greater purchasing power ("jump the queue").
 The minister's stance has also been criticized for OAB, on the grounds that sometimes emergency situations really justify the reversal of the judgment order.
-[2] Barbosa opposes also the privileged forum for authorities.
+Barbosa opposes also the privileged forum for authorities.